quasarframework/quasar/docs/src/pages/quasar-cli-vite/handling-process-env.md

 #### Using dotenv

-Should you wish to use `.env` file(s), you can even use [dotenv](https://www.npmjs.com/package/dotenv) package.
-The following is just an example that passes env variables from the terminal right down to your UI's app code:
+Should you wish to use `.env` file(s), you can use the [dotenv](https://www.npmjs.com/package/dotenv) package.
+The following is an example that passes env variables from the terminal down to your UI's app code:

 ```bash
 $ yarn add --dev dotenv
 ```

-Then in your `/quasar.config.js`:
+Then, in your `/quasar.config.js`:

 ```
 build: {